tyrannorrec/RSA-Encryption-Scheme/readme.txt

       number of times the test had to be run on a single number to adequately reduce the probability of it being a false positive (Pornin).

     > Key storage.
-Without deeper knowledge of networking and SSH protocols, I had difficulty managing the proper storage of public and private keys generated during encryption.
-I mimicked the format of a .pem file to store the keys, but effectively parsed those files as if they were .txt files, since I could not implement a way to sign the .pem certificates.
+Within the given time for the project, I was not able to simulate proper storage of public and private keys generated during encryption.
+I mimicked the format of a .pem file to store the keys, but effectively parsed those files as if they were .txt files.
       This also meant that my current key storage mechanism is unsafe, and is acting primarily only as a string representation of the contents of a proper key file.
 Furthermore, generating a new key pair overwrites the previous pair by default, so there is no way in my current implementation to have two keys at the same time, or to identify one key from another.

-    > Python classes.
-I learned about how Python classes work differently than other OOP languages, specifically in the realm of private and public methods, as well as how it treats static methods.
-I implemented my static methods with the @staticmethod flag, but wonder if it would have been cleaner/better to make a static "Utility" class from which to call those methods.

     > Efficiency.
 The general efficiency of my Keygen module is not ideal, such that scaling my RSA key size to 4096 bits has been made impossible.
 Again, working with such large numbers made clear how important it was to reduce unnecessary overhead.

-    > Organizing code.
-This project drove home the importance of proper file management and documentation, if only due to the large number of elements working in tandem.
-I found that the more I documented, the easier it was to find something I needed, to refactor code or to debug a faulty function.

 Future Extensions --------------------------------------------------------